Joginder Nagar railway station

 Joginder Nagar railway station is a railway station serving Joginder Nagar town, Himachal Pradesh in India.
-The station lies in the Kangra Valley Railway and under Firozpur railway division of Northern Railway zone of Indian Railways.It is a small railway station in Joginder Nagar in Mandi district of Himachal Pradesh.
+The station lies in the Kangra Valley Railway and under Jammu railway division of Northern Railway zone of Indian Railways.It is a small railway station in Joginder Nagar in Mandi district of Himachal Pradesh.

 It is located at 1189 m above sea level and has one platform.
 As of 2016, three trains halt at this station.